nus-cs2113-AY2324S2/ip/README.md

 Adds a task of type deadline to the task list.

-Format: todo TASK_NAME /by DEADLINE
+Format: deadline TASK_NAME /by DEADLINE

 Example:
 >deadline return book /by Sunday